kevikoech/blender_addon_tutorial/reference_api_usage.rst

 - Use the Python console's auto-complete to inspect properties. *This can be hit-and-miss but has the advantage that you can easily see the values of properties and assign them too to interactively see the results.*

-- Copy the Data-Path from the user interface. *Explained in the next section*
+- Copy the Data-Path from the user interface. *Explained in 'Copy Data Path'*

 - Using the documentation to follow references. *Explained further in 'Indirect Data Access'*